-- Staff members are obligated to allow the service dog to accompany the patient at all times except where noted otherwise (see above). - b.
-Actions such as talking, toileting, interacting, feeding, touching or making eye contact with a service dog should be avoided at all times as dogs are working and need to stay focused. - c.
-Staff members should remember to never separate the patient from the service dog.
-If uncomfortable providing care to the patient with a dog support, finding an alternative professional who will provide that care and document this in the patient's health record is advised.
+- a.
+Staff members are obligated to allow the service animal to accompany the patient at all times except where noted otherwise (see above); - b.
+Staff are to inform IPAC when a pet, Service Animal or Emotional Support Animal is visiting the hospital and reference SHN-IPAC-012 (Pet Policy) to ensure alignment with hospital standards - c.
+Actions such as talking, toileting, interacting, feeding, touching or making eye contact with a service animal should be avoided at all times as the animals are working and need to stay focused: - d.
+Staff members should remember to never separate the patient from the service animal.
+If uncomfortable providing care to the patient with a support animal, finding an alternative professional who will provide that care and documenting this in the patient's health record is advised.